piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 WebRTC runtime.
 That translation makes Node.js a first-class execution environment for `mediasoup-client`.

-The immediate benefits include:

-- realistic integration tests;
-- synthetic media participants;
-- programmable bots;
-- backend DataChannels;
-- AI media services;
-- media-processing bridges;
-- reusable client logic outside the DOM.

-But the most important result is architectural.
+But the most important result is architectural:

-> The goal is not to bring mediasoup to Node.js. mediasoup has always run on
+> The goal is not to bring mediasoup to Node.js. mediasoup has always run there.
-> Node.js.
 >
 > The goal is to bring **mediasoup-client** to Node.js.

-The browser is no longer the only execution environment for `mediasoup-client`, and a headless browser is no longer the only way to create a headless mediasoup endpoint.
+The browser is no longer the only execution environment for `mediasoup-client`, and launching a headless browser is no longer the only way to create a headless mediasoup endpoint: the browser becomes just one endpoint among many.

-> A browser may be one deployment environment for a mediasoup client, but it
-> should not have to be the architecture of the client itself.
->
-> If your mediasoup client logic can only run inside a rendered browser page,
-> your media architecture may be coupled too tightly to the UI.
->
-> The browser is no longer the boundary of a mediasoup application.
-It is just
-> one more endpoint.

 Browsers made WebRTC ubiquitous. **Programmable endpoints make it composable.**